 The Licentiate of the Medical Council of Canada (LMCC), which has been in place for over 100 years, is one of the postgraduate qualifications accepted for full licensure in Canada.
-It consists of:
+Individuals who meet established criteria will be included in the Canadian Medical Register in accordance with the MCC's existing Policy on Registration in the Canadian Medical Register.